secundant/neodx/.changeset/sixty-parrots-pretend.md

 '@neodx/vfs': patch
 ---

-introduce "vfs" library - the powerful abstraction over FS API
+Introducing the "vfs" library - a powerful abstraction layer over the FS API